NASA-Planetary-Science/sbpy/docs/structure.rst

 activating the bibliography tracker in `sbpy.bib`, references and citations of all functions used by the user are tracked in the background.
-The user can request a list of references that should be cited based on SBPy functionality that was used at any time as clear text or in the LATeX BibTex format.
+The user can request a list of references that should be cited based on sbpy functionality that was used at any time as clear text or in the LATeX BibTex format.